Distances and Magnitudes

 The absolute magnitude is the brightness of a star at a distance of 10 parsecs.

-From this equation we can calculate the distance d from the Earth if we know the absolute magnitude.
-In practise we don't know the absolute magnitude because we cannot travel 10 parsecs from the star in question.
+Starting from equation (6) we can calculate the distance d from the Earth if we know the absolute magnitude.
+In practice we don't know the absolute magnitude because we cannot travel 10 parsecs from the star in question.
 We can use several indirect methods to determine its absolute magnitude.
 If the star is on the main sequence of stars then we can determine the brightness from its parallax.